Our work together and your data is confidential, with the following exceptions:

 I act within the limits of my knowledge, skills and experience.
 I will refer clients (with their agreement) on to another practitioner, or healthcare professional if necessary.

-Please see the CNHC Code of Conduct, Ethics and Performance for more deatils
+Please see the CNHC Code of Conduct, Ethics and Performance for more details

 A Stage Hypnotist uses hypnosis to entertain an audience.
 They use suggestibility tests to find the most suggestible people in an audience, with whom they will then work for the remainder of the show.
 They then capitalise on the trust, openness and willingness of the suggestible audience members to instruct them to do remarkable things, such as forget their name, stick their hands to the table and so on.
 For stage hypnosis to work, the audience member must trust the Hypnotist.